-Atomicity.
+ETL Atomicity.
 How big should each ETL process be?
-In this post, we’ll discuss the merits of properly sizing your ETL logic.
+In this post, I discuss the merits of properly sizing your ETL logic.

 Error Handling.
 What happens when things go wrong?
-This post covers the prevention and management of errors in ETL loads.
+This post reviews design patterns around prevention and management of errors in ETL processes.

 Managing Bad Data.
 When suspect data is discovered, there needs to be a system for cleansing or otherwise managing nonconforming rows of data.
 In this post, I share some of the design patterns for handling bad data.

 Get Your Email Out Of My ETL.
 There is a proper tool for every job.
 Embedding email notifications directly in ETL processes adds unnecessary complexity and potential failure points.

 Using ETL Staging Tables.
 Often, the use of interim staging tables can improve the performance and reduce the complexity of ETL processes.